v0lta/NumPy-backprop/readme.md

 pass explicit, which is automatically computed in frameworks like pyTorch.
 Implementing the backward pass by hand was a very instructive exercise.

+The 'feedforward' folder explores fully connected and convolutional layers on the mnist problem.

+The 'rnn' folder contains recurrent neural networks and code to train them on the adding problem.

 Sample output Rummelhard Fig. 1:
 -------------------------